The woman behind South Korea's incoming president Yoon Suk-yeol

 The couple have no children.
 They live in the upscale Seocho district in southern Seoul with four dogs and three cats.

-While she keeps a low profile, Ms Kim drew media scrutiny last year after their private assets were revealed in the middle of last year in a report about the wealth of public officials.
+While she keeps a low profile, Ms Kim attracted media scrutiny last year after their private assets were revealed in the middle of the year in a report about the wealth of South Korea's public officials.

 Mr Yoon was revealed to hold only 240 million won in cash deposits, while Ms Kim held bank deposits and properties worth a total of 7.17 billion won.

 Ms Kim has denied the hostess claims but apologised for exaggerating her resume "in order to stand out".
-The stock manipulation case, in which she is said to have gained huge profits illegally, is now undergoing investigations.
+The stock manipulation case, in which she is said to have gained huge profits illegally, is now under investigation.

 She has said she would like to work together with him to "raise awareness in areas in society the government could not reach".